 To increase our community’s ability to identify human trafficking, the Institute offers informational presentations and trainings.
 For more information or to schedule a presentation for your organization, contact Amy Smith at 651-647-0191 x 329 or AmySmith@iimn.org.

 - Sex Trafficking: the recruitment, harboring, transportation, provision, or obtaining of a person for the purpose of a commercial sex act, in which a commercial act is induced by force, fraud, or coercion, or when the person is induced to perform such acts is under 18 years of age, no force, fraud, or coercion is necessary.

-- Labor Trafficking: the recruitment, harboring, provision, or obtaining of a person for labor or services, though the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+- Labor Trafficking: the recruitment, harboring, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.